 The maximum term of academic year awards is two semesters within a single academic year, with awards divided equally between each.
 The maximum term for our Summer Arts Program is two two-week sessions.

 Financial aid awards are not automatically renewed each year and are subject to review and withdrawal at any time throughout the year.

 Continuation of Financial Aid is dependent upon regular attendance at classes, lessons, ensemble rehearsals, and coaching sessions; students must maintain a minimum 80% attendance rate for each to remain eligible.
 Attendance is reviewed on an ongoing basis.

 Reductions in tuition will result in a proportionate decrease in Financial Aid.
 Increases in tuition will not guarantee additional Financial Aid.

 Application, Notification and Registration Timeline

 The amount of any financial aid award will be deducted from the recipient’s total tuition charges.
-Any balance and all applicable fees (e.g., registration and materials fees) must be paid in full, or a payment plan selected by August 27, 2021 for academic year awards and by June 19, 2021 for SAP awards.
+Any balance and all applicable fees (e.g., registration and materials fees) must be paid in full, or a payment plan selected prior to the start of instruction.